NLRB accuses Amazon of ‘threatening, surveilling’ warehouse workers on Staten Island

 (Amazon founder Jeff Bezos owns The Washington Post.)

 The complaint comes as a separate, high-stakes unionization effort is playing out in Alabama, where Amazon workers in Bessemer are poised to vote.
 Workers there overwhelmingly rejected a union last year, but the NLRB called for a revote after finding that Amazon improperly interfered in that election.
-An NLRB official specifically cited the company’s placing of an unmarked U.S. Postal Service mailbox in front of the warehouse just after voting started, writing that Amazon “essentially [hijacked] the process and gave a strong impression that it controlled the process.”
+An NLRB official specifically cited Amazon’s efforts to place an unmarked U.S. Postal Service mailbox in front of the warehouse just after voting started, writing that Amazon “essentially [hijacked] the process and gave a strong impression that it controlled the process.”

 It also coincides with a surge in labor activism across the country; dozens of strikes and strike authorizations have flared up in recent months — including at Kellogg’s and John Deere.

-The Amazon Labor Union, an independent group of workers that isn’t connected to a major national union, recently collected the required signatures to hold a vote in Staten Island, an NLRB spokesperson said Wednesday.
+The Amazon Labor Union, an independent group of workers that isn’t connected to a major national union, recently collected the required signatures to hold a vote on Staten Island, an NLRB spokesperson said Wednesday.
 A hearing on the vote is scheduled for Feb.
 16.

 The NLRB complaint stems from four recent cases, the earliest of which was filed in May 2021, according to a legal document obtained by The Washington Post.
-It alleges the company threatened workers against unionizing, surveilled them in their activities, and tried to solicit grievances in exchange for voting against the union.
-It names two human resources managers, one operations manager, two security guards, and a consultant of acting on Amazon’s behalf to violate workers’ rights.
+It alleges the company threatened workers against unionizing, surveilled them in their activities and tried to solicit grievances in exchange for voting against the union.
+It names two human resources managers, one operations manager, two security guards and a consultant of acting on Amazon’s behalf to violate workers’ rights.

-According to the complaint, the consultant “interrogated” employees about their organizing activities, called union organizers “thugs,” and allegedly threatened employees by telling them it would be futile to select the union as their bargaining representative.
+According to the complaint, the consultant “interrogated” employees about their organizing activities, called union organizers “thugs” and allegedly threatened employees by telling them it would be futile to select the union as their bargaining representative.
 The consultant also is accused of soliciting unspecified grievances from employees with the promise to remedy them if they reject the union.

 Regulators also describe attempts to confiscate “union literature” and prevent employees from distributing it in break rooms.
 One of the security guards is alleged to have taken union literature and told employees not to distribute it, while a human resource assistant is accused of ordering employees to remove it from the break room.